reshufflehq/reshuffle/doc/CustomEventConnector..md

 ### Reshuffle Custom Event Connector

-This package contains a [Reshuffle](https://github.com/reshufflehq/reshuffle) connector that can fire a customized event.
-Developer can fire it from a script.
+This package contains a [Reshuffle](https://github.com/reshufflehq/reshuffle) connector that can fire a custom event.
+This event can be fired from a script.

-The following example exposes an endpoint to return the data of a Custom event after it was fired.
+The following example exposes an endpoint to return the data of a custom event after it was fired.

 ```js
 const { CustomEventConnector, Reshuffle } = require('reshuffle')